Snail51/YouTube-Link-si-Remover/README.md

 ## Purpose

-The included [AutoHotKey](https://www.autohotkey.com/) script and executible listens for whenever the contents of the clipboard are modified, and removes the `si` parameter.
+The included [AutoHotKey](https://www.autohotkey.com/) script and executable listens for whenever the contents of the clipboard are modified, and removes the `si` parameter.
 Checks are in place to ensure that this only happens when it is certain that you have copied a YouTube link in this format.

 ## Background